 Deep hull channels help keep the Tamarack Angler 100 on its desired course.
 Even in rough conditions, I was impressed with how well it maintained its course.

 Stability is top-notch thanks to the high chined walls and wide base.
 While it may not be quite sturdy enough to stand and cast, many will feel comfortable standing up to stretch or putting both legs over one side.

 Even in rough water, the boat feels stable.
 In the event that the weather does change, you can feel confident that this kayak can handle it and will get you home safely.

 When it comes to durability, you can’t go wrong with plastic.
 Any submerged obstacles you happen to bump into won’t be a big deal for this tank.
 Which doesn’t mean you should treat it with impunity.

 The plastic hull can still get scratched which doesn’t look good and the flaking plastic will diminish the boat’s already unimpressive top speed.
 Bang into enough things or have one too many drops on the way to the water and you’ll eventually start to see permanent damage.

 Be especially careful coming into shore watching for rocks and practice soft landing regardless of the shore type.
-On land always carry your boat in lieu of dragging it as there’s no keel strip to protect from scratches.
+On land always carry your boat in lieu of dragging it as there’s no keel strip to protect it from scratches.

-At just ten-feet in length, the Tamarack Angler 100 is one of the shorter fishing kayaks.
+At just ten feet in length, the Tamarack Angler 100 is one of the shorter fishing kayaks.
 This coupled with a very reasonable weight of 52 pounds makes it one of the most portable kayaks without sacrificing quality.

 That said, you may still want to enlist some help carrying it to and from the water’s edge.
 Carrying handles have been installed in the bow, stern, and along the sides to make tandem carries a breeze.